 Mandatory Conditions of ARD for a DUI Offense

-• Mandatory license suspension as indicated.
+• Mandatory license suspension as specified.

-• Alcohol Highway Safety School
+• Completion of Alcohol Highway Safety School.

 Did You Refuse A Chemical BAC Test At Your Arrest?